Enterprise (soundtrack): Background

 McCarthy first became involved in composing music for Star Trek with the first episode of Star Trek: The Next Generation, "Encounter At Farpoint".
 He went on to work on several more Star Trek series, along with the film Star Trek Generations.
 He won an Emmy Award for his composition of the theme tune for Star Trek: Deep Space Nine.
 He recorded the score for the pilot episode, "Broken Bow", with an orchestra on September 10 and 11, 2001.
 Despite an offer to postpone the recording on the second day because of the September 11 attacks, they decided to continue recording the music.
 McCarthy described this as "the hardest recording session of my entire career".

 It was rumoured that Jerry Goldsmith would compose the theme tune for Enterprise, having previously created the themes for both The Next Generation and Star Trek: Voyager.
 This was later denied on his official website, and series executive producer Rick Berman explained that they would be seeking to use "a little bit more contemporary kind of music".
+Other composers who worked on Enterprise included Paul Ballinger, David Bell, Jay Chattaway, John Frizzell, Kevin Kiner, Mark McKenzie, Velton Ray Bunch and Brian Tyler.